 The proposed project is located on the bluff face immediately adjacent to the public beach.
 The bluff face at this site is highly visible from the public sandy beach.
-The applicant requests after-the-fact approval for a 13-foot high 480 square foot shade structure (with 8 10-inch posts and a 8- foot tall retaining wall), with thatched roof on an approximately 680 square foot concrete patio at the toe of the coastal bluff, and an existing 12 foot diameter thatched umbrella on an approximately 10 foot in diameter concrete pad on the bluff face and increasing the height of the approved (CDP 5-90-1041-A3) 4 foot high retaining wall to approximately 8 feet.
-A notch has been excavated into the lower portion of the bluff to accommodate the rear of the shade structure that is supported by an eight-foot high concrete retaining wall with two wing walls and by eight posts.
+The applicant requests after-the-fact approval for a 13-foot high 480 square foot shade structure (with 8 10-inch posts and a 8- foot tall retaining wall to support the cut into the slope), with thatched roof on an approximately 680 square foot concrete patio at the toe of the coastal bluff, and an existing 12 foot diameter thatched umbrella on an approximately 10 foot in diameter concrete pad on the bluff face.
+A notch has been excavated into the lower portion of the bluff to accommodate the rear of the shade structure that is supported by an eight-foot high concrete retaining wall with two wing walls and eight posts along the front.
 The patios are constructed with four-inch thick, reinforced concrete leveled pads cut into the bluff.
 An unknown amount of excavation and vegetation removal took place to accommodate the patios.